 - shift in the child’s needs.

 Because it’s difficult to alter, it’s in your best interest to get child support obligations right the first time.
-Meeting with an attorney prior to pursuing a modification can save you a great deal of grief and money.
+Meeting with an attorney before pursuing a modification can save you a great deal of grief and money.

 Modifying child support is a lengthy, complex process, one that has a huge impact.
 It’s often in your best interest to retain a skilled lawyer.
 An attorney experienced in these cases, like the members of our Portland team, can help you avoid missteps and make sure you pay a fair amount.